liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 - **Can I update an article's priority?** Yes.
 You can use the file/folder prefix convention and re-import the article to update its priority.

-- **If I change an article's title, should I also change it's header ID?** It depends on whether you've already published your article.
+- **If I change an article's title, should I also change its header ID?** It depends on whether you've already published your article.
 If it hasn't been published, then there are no public links to it, so it's fine to change the header ID.
 If the article is already published, you must decide whether it's